 Prefabs were spacious and well designed with modern conveniences; a fitted kitchen with refrigerator, cooker and water boiler, fitted cupboards in every room, indoor toilet and bathroom with heated towel rail, running hot water, a back boiler and ducted warm air heating.
 Often sited on spacious plots of land these detached bungalows provided space to grow vegetables and flowers, and for children to play.
 View or download the Prefab Museum Education Pack here.

 The dimensions of the rooms can vary slightly depending on the make and model, whether the prefab had a side or central entrance or a separate toilet.
-However they all conformed to the total square footage of the prefab design:
+However they all conformed to the minimum square footage (635 sq ft) of the prefab design: